StenopePHP/Stenope/doc/syntax-highlighting.md

 ### Markdown

-In Markdown, specify the language in the opening line will:
+In Markdown, specify the language in the opening line with:

 ```markdown
 ​```php